 Our first attempt to measure performance differently was to use the recently proposed data profiles [26] for derivative-free optimization.
 These profiles measure how well a solver does when asked to achieve a certain level of accuracy within some computational budget (CPU time or total number of function evaluations).
-However, these data profiles are not so practical in our case because some solvers are stochastic, and more importantly, do not necessarily produce a monotone decreasing sequence of best found so far objective function values.
-Further, since the goal of this paper is global optimization, the information contained in data profiles for smaller values of the budget is not so relevant.
+However, these data profiles are not so practical in our case because some solvers are stochastic, and more importantly, do not necessarily produce a monotone decreasing sequence of best objective function values.
+Furthermore, since the goal of this paper is global optimization, the information contained in data profiles for smaller values of the budget is not so relevant.

 In this paper we propose what we call function profiles to measure the efficiency and robustness of global derivative-free solvers in terms of function evaluations required to achieve some level of global optimality.
 To explain how our profiles are calculated, let \mathcal{P} be a set of test problems and \mathcal{S} a set of solvers.
-Define $r{p,s}$ as the number of objective function evaluations taken by solver s to solve problem p, for $p \in \mathcal{P}$ and $s \in \mathcal{S}$. $r{p,s}$ is set to $+\infty$ whenever a failure occurs, i.e., when solver s is unable to provide a feasible point for problem p.
-A failure is also declared when solver s is unable to produce a feasible point for problem p within a specified relative error τ , i.e., $r{p,s}$ is set to $+\infty$ when $(f{p,s} - f{p,L})/|f{p,L}| > \tau$, where $f{p,s}$ is the objective function value obtained by the solver s on problem p and $f{p,L}$ is the best objective function value obtained by all the solvers for problem p.
+Define $r{p,s}$ as the number of objective function evaluations taken by solver s to solve problem s, for s and s and s and s are the value of s and s are to +s whenever a failure occurs, i.e., when solver s is unable to provide a feasible point for problem p.
+A failure is also declared when solver s is unable to produce a feasible point for problem p within a specified relative error τ , i.e., $r{p,s}$ is set to $+\infty$ when $f{p,s} - f{p,L} > \tau |f{p,L}|$, where $f{p,s}$ is the objective function value obtained by the solver s on problem p and $f{p,L}$ is the best objective function obtained by all the solvers for problem p.
 We define the function profile $\rho_s(\nu)$ of a solver $s \in \mathcal{S}$ as the fraction of problems where the number of objective function evaluations is lower than ν